JamesTheBard/sisyphus-client-old/documentation/docs/modules/ffmpeg.md

 It does require that the Ffmpeg binary is installed on the worker, and that it is in the system path.
 If it's not, the job will _definitely_ fail.

+### Requirements

+- `ffmpeg` installed on the worker node, and either be in the system path or the binary's path defined in the `FFMPEG_BIN_PATH` configuration variable.

 ## Config Options

 The following options can be used to configure various aspects of the module via the `config.py` file.